SanderBuruma/typer_site/typer/books/TheHiddenTreasureoftheMass.md

 Blessed are you if you maintain a great confidence in the loving mercy of God, which shines so wonderfully forth in this divine sacrifice; and with lively faith and devout recollection attend as many Masses as you can; for I declare that, doing this with per severance, you may attain to the sweet hope of reaching Heaven without any intervening share in Purgatory.
-To Mass, then, dearest friends, and never allow yourselves to utter the thought,"A Mass more or less is of little consequence."XII.
+To Mass, then, dearest friends, and never allow yourselves to utter the thought,"A Mass more or less is of little consequence."
+## XII.
 The third obligation is that of gratitude for the immense benefits which our most loving God hath be stowed upon us.
 Put in one heap all the gifts, all the graces you have received from God - so many gifts of nature and of grace, body, soul, senses, and faculties, and health, and life itself; yes, the very life,